MP3+pdf, No pronunciation scores, Free, ★★★★

 FSI staff have made some comments on their teaching and learning experience, discussed in the section on Obstacles to language learning.

 Amazon reviewers seem generally satisfied.
-They review commercial versions, similar to the free versions on the website above (though Japanese for example is on Amazon, but not the free site).
+They review commercial versions, similar to the free versions on the website above.
 BBC may be a useful supplement for the few languages they cover, and the graphs of intonation in Transparent and TellMeMore may be useful, though TellMeMore is expensive.
 (Click for Arguelles' review, which suggests using FSI's lengthy drills for any aspect of the language you find really hard and need to practice.)